Is It Better to Check Oil Hot Or Cold?

 If you’re talking about a cooking oil thermometer, then the answer is that it will read lower when hot.
 That’s because most of these thermometers are designed to measure the temperature of liquids, and when a liquid is heated, its density decreases and so does its weight.

-Is It Okay to Check Oil Cold?
+Is it okay to check the Oil Cold?

 It is perfectly fine to check your oil level when the engine is cold.
 In fact, it’s the best way to get an accurate reading.
-If you wait until the engine is warm, the oil will be expanded and its true level will be lower than what’s indicated on the dipstick.
+If you wait until the engine is warm, the oil will expand and its true level will be lower than what’s indicated on the dipstick.

-should i check my oil when the engine is hot or cold
+Should I check my oil when the engine is hot or cold

 Why Check Engine Oil When Warm